 Progressives are right about the need for revenue and about the general unfairness of the tax law’s distribution—but there is another, powerful line of argument available against the TCJA and conservative tax orthodoxy: It incentivizes powerful corporations and their executives to take home and keep the lion’s share of the winnings, at the expense of corporate investments in higher wages or in innovation and expansion that will lead to jobs.
-The purpose of this issue brief is to outline and describe this so-called “pre-distributional” (also sometimes known as pre-tax or market-based) argument, and connect it to current debates about the tax law and the state of our economy.
+The purpose of “Beyond the Budget: How the Tax Cuts and Jobs Act Increases Inequality and Exacerbates Our High-Profit, Low-Wage Economy” is to outline and describe this so-called “pre-distributional” (also sometimes known as pre-tax or market-based) argument, and connect it to current debates about the tax law and the state of our economy.

 Specifically, after providing background on the relationships among corporate stakeholders in today’s high-profit, low-wage economy, this issue brief describes two ways that the TCJA and conservative tax theory incentivize powerful corporations and executives to retain corporate profits for themselves, at the expense of everyone else.